bloodydoves/BattleTech-Advanced/VIPAdvanced/ReadMe.txt

 VIP/RogueTech Tanks Ported for BloodyDoves' Battletech Advanced mod.
 Used and adapted with permission and help by Cargo Vroom.

+0.2.6

+Added OpForConvoy lances,
+Added contract overides to use them.

 0.1.6 - 6/24/2019

 Pruned some more vee things from outside VIPAdvanced for compat reasons,